-Countertenor Sam Higgins has received recognition for his “innate musicality” and his “complex understanding of music.”.
+Countertenor Sam Higgins has received national recognition for his “innate musicality” and his “complex understanding of music.”
 He has been singing with orchestras since the age of 11.
-In April of 2018, he was named a Grand Prize Winner in the Fidelity Young Artists Competition at the Boston Symphony Pops.
-His Grand Prize award included a solo performance of Bereite dich, Zion from the Christmas Oratorio of J.S.
-Bach with Keith Lockhart and the Boston Symphony Orchestra Pops in Symphony Hall on June 6th, 2018.
+His most recent prizes include first place at the 2023 Schmidt Undergraduate Awards, second place in the International MIOpera Competition, and his win of the 2023 Barbara E. Maze award presented by the Handel and Haydn Society.
+In 2018, he was named a Grand Prize Winner in the Fidelity Young Artists Competition at the Boston Symphony Pops.
+The Grand Prize award included a solo performance of Bereite dich, Zion from the Christmas Oratorio of J.S.
+Bach with Keith Lockhart and the Boston Symphony Orchestra Pops in Symphony Hall.
 On February 29th, 2020, Sam performed Handel’s aria Dove sei, amato bene from ‘Rodelinda’ on NPR’s “From the Top.”
+In May of 2021, he was awarded first place at the National Association of Teachers of Singing competition.
+His win at the National Classical Singer Competition came in May of 2020, where he was then featured in the summer issue of Classical Singer Magazine.
 In February of 2019, he participated in the Metropolitan Opera Guild’s High School Singers Intensive as one of only ten singers selected nationwide.
-On May 25th of that year, he was a Finalist and won the “Most Promising Sophomore” Award at the Schmidt Vocal Competition in Boston, MA.
-Sam was selected and attended the Boston University Tanglewood Institute Young Artists Vocal program in the summer of 2019.
-Later that summer, he was selected as a Finalist in the Classical Singer Online Competition, High School Classical Division.
-He was also advanced to the second round of the main Classical Singer Competition, which will be held in May of 2020.
+In May of 2021, Higgins was awarded first place at the Boston Schmidt Vocal Competition.
+Sam attended the Boston University Tanglewood Institute Young Artists Vocal program in the summer of 2019.
+In August of 2021, he entered the esteemed Curtis Institute of Music studying under Julia Faulkner and selected by baritone Eric Owens.

-Sam has studied voice with James Burton, the Director of the Tanglewood Festival Chorus, Kerry Deal of the Boston Conservatory at Berklee, Ellie Shattles of the University of Texas at Austin, Eiji Miura of MIT, and Corey Hart of New England Conservatory Preparatory Division.
+Sam has previously studied voice with Corey Hart at NEC, the Director of the Tanglewood Festival Chorus, James Burton, Kerry Deal of the Boston Conservatory at Berklee, Ellie Shattles of the University of Texas at Austin, and Eiji Muira of MIT.